 The design of the Tiagra 4700 groupset resembles the 105 in a lot of ways.
 This gives rider greater control over the bike, especially at higher speeds.
-The story remains the same with braking, and we were satisfied in both wet and dry conditions.
+The story remains the same with braking, and we were satisfied with both wet and dry conditions.

-Overall, the only major difference between the 105 and the TIagra groupset is the weight, and the latter is a bit heavier.
+Overall, the only major difference between the 105 and the Tiagra groupset is the weight, and the latter is a bit heavier.
 However, considering the price, you are getting a pretty badass groupset.

 This is not an easy bike to assemble for a beginner, and we will recommend using professional guidance to avoid any mishaps on your first ride.